 Qualified and experienced professionals should investigate any suspected contamination.
 Even though contamination may be present on a site, it may not be significant unless the use or state of the site changes or contaminants are disturbed or mobilised.

-Contamination can be addressed voluntarily within the Planning regime or by legislation within the Environmental Protecton Act 1990.
+Contamination can be addressed within the planning regime or by legislation within the Environmental Protection Act 1990.